Skip to main content

 While factors such as deployment automation (66 percent), version control (62 percent), continuous integration (59 percent), and infrastructure automation (57 percent) are the most common starting points for the DevOps journey, aspects such as working in small batches to allow single-piece flow, visualization of important quality and productivity metrics, and setting limits on work in progress are the least common starting points.

-Overall, DevOps is no longer just a buzzword!
+Overall, DevOps services and solutions are no longer just a buzzword!

-It has become a culture and integral part of many organizations as a means to improve overall performance, profitability, revenues, and various other key metrics and yield remarkable results.
+They have become a culture and an integral part of many organizations as a means to improve overall performance, profitability, revenues, and various other key metrics, yielding remarkable results.”

 Also Read: